-Taking on a DIY project or entire room makeover can often be a daunting process when you start adding up the cost of all the different things you'd like to include.
-However, a makeover doesn't have to cost a fortune, and with the right planning, and repurposing, rearranging, repainting and using clever storage solutions, you can breathe whole new life into a space.
+Taking on a DIY project or entire room makeover can be a daunting process when you start adding up the cost of all the different things you'd like to include.
+However, a makeover doesn't have to cost a fortune, and with the right planning, a little repurposing, rearranging, repainting, and using some clever storage solutions, you can breathe whole new life into a space!
 Here's how we achieved it with our son's bedroom makeover...

 The reveal of this project is long overdue.
 We actually tackled this bedroom makeover back in November, right after we'd finished our daughter's bedroom.
-However, we still had a few things to finish it off and fix up, so with our renovation, thinking I'd misplaced all the photos, and just the general 'passing of time', I completely forgot to share it with you!
-Today I'll be showing you the current progress shots - I figure a project doesn't have to be perfect to share.
-We'll be tackling the last stages of this bedroom when we move back into our house and are putting final touches on all the spaces.
+However, we still had a few things to finish it off and fix up, so today I'll be showing you the current progress shots - I figure a project doesn't have to be perfect to share!
+We'll be tackling the last stages of this bedroom makeover when we move back home after the renovation, and are putting final touches on all the spaces.

 In terms of cost, this was a relatively low-budget project, which is what we planned for.
 We really didn't want to purchase any new pieces, and instead aimed to work with the exisiting pieces, and make a few updates with accessories and decorative items.
 Having a clear plan for how we wanted to tackle the space before we launched in was key to finishing the project without spending a lot.

 Here is what we originally started with in this room, which used to be our master bedroom.
-Our boy had moved out of the nursery and into this room 3 years ago, which was when we gave it it's first makeover.
-We painted the back feature wall and added the photo wall and some of his artwork next to it.
+Our son moved out of the nursery and into this room 3 years ago, which was when we gave it the first makeover.
+We painted the back feature wall and added the photo wall and some of Lucas' artwork.